Michael Twiss

 Michael John Twiss (born 26 December 1977) is an English former footballer who played as a midfielder.
 He scored 95 goals in 458 competitive matches in a 15-year career.

-Beginning his career with Manchester United, he enjoyed a loan spell with Sheffield United, without ever making a league appearance for the "Red Devils".
-He signed with Port Vale in July 2000, moving on to non-league Leigh RMI a year later.
+Beginning his career with Manchester United, he enjoyed a loan spell with Sheffield United without ever making a league appearance for the "Red Devils".
+He signed with Port Vale in July 2000, moving on to non-League Leigh RMI a year later.
 In 2002, he transferred to Chester City, joining Morecambe two years later.
 He won promotion into the English Football League with both clubs, helping Chester to the Conference title in 2003–04 and playing for the "Shrimps" in their play-off final success in 2007.
 After six years with Morecambe, he moved on to Altrincham via Stalybridge Celtic in 2010.

 Career

 Manchester United

-Born in Salford, Greater Manchester, Twiss was signed trainee at Manchester United in July 1994, but despite turning professional two years later and being a regular in the reserve team from 1997 to 2000, he failed to make the grade at Old Trafford.
+Born in Salford, Greater Manchester, Twiss was signed as a trainee at Manchester United in July 1994, but despite turning professional two years later and being a regular in the reserve team from 1997 to 2000, he failed to make the grade at Old Trafford.
 On 25 February 1998, he made his debut for the first team, coming on as a 79th-minute substitute in the 3–2 defeat to Barnsley in the FA Cup fifth round replay at Oakwell.
 He won the Denzil Haroun Reserve Team Player of the Year award for the 1997–98 season.
 Twiss made his first start for United on 13 October 1999, playing 73 minutes in the 3–0 defeat at Aston Villa in the League Cup third round, before being replaced by Richie Wellens.
-This turned out to be his last appearance for the club and he was released at the end of the 1999–2000 season.
-He had a trial at Norwich City in February 2000 after being recommended by Philip Mulryne, but was not offered a contract by manager Bruce Rioch despite him scoring in his second reserve team trial game.
+This turned out to be his last appearance for the club and, he was released at the end of the 1999–2000 season.
+He had a trial at Norwich City in February 2000 after being recommended by Philip Mulryne, but was not offered a contract by manager Bruce Rioch despite scoring in his second reserve team trial game.
 He later had trials at Preston North End and Tranmere Rovers.